Which Dynasty Fantasy Platform Is Right for You?

 FleaFlicker Fantasy Football

 In many respects, FleaFlicker is a simplified version of MFL.
 It’s often referred to as MFL-lite for this reason.
 It’s a middle-of-the-road dynasty fantasy platform for hosting your league.
-FleaFlicker offers a lot of the functionality you’re looking for while being more user-friendly with an upgraded UI.

-The menus appear cleaner and more streamlined compared to MFL.
-Overall, the site flows better without losing the customization tools.
-You can trade future picks, add taxi squads, and starting lineups are easy enough to set.
+You can trade future picks and add taxi squads while starting lineups are easy enough to set.
 It just does what it’s supposed to, and they deserve credit for this.
+To some degree, this is a great gateway.
+It whets your appetite and can encourage further traveling down the dynasty path.

 FleaFlicker does have a free app that works well enough, although some options are only available through the website.
-It’s also free to host, but they offer a premium service if you want to unlock all of the details, like expanded states and analysis through the site.
+It’s also free to host, but they offer a premium service if you want to unlock all of the details, like expanded stats and analysis through the site.

 My only knock is the drafting experience, as you cannot take a screenshot of the board or see every team simultaneously.
-Also, there are no customization options when trying to hold a mock draft which is imperative for determining ADP and your personal draft strategy for startup and rookie drafts.
+Also, there are no customization options when trying to hold a mock draft which is imperative for determining ADP and your draft strategy for startup and rookie drafts.

 ESPN Fantasy Football

 ESPN was viewed as the first stop for fantasy football for a long, long time.
 Yet, for dynasty managers specifically, ESPN likely is not an option, as they do not offer dynasty leagues on their site.
-Yes, you can make it “work,” but that will require spreadsheets and is like trying to use a band-aid to fix a flat tire.
+Yes, you can make it “work,” but that will require spreadsheets and is like trying to use a Band-Aid to fix a flat tire.

 CBS Fantasy Football

-CBS has one of the most expensive league-hosting fees on the market at $150 per year.
-That is a complete dealbreaker for me.
+That is a complete dealbreaker for most and is something that you and your league-mates need to be fully aware of heading into the platform selection process.
 Especially when sites such as Sleeper exist and are free to use and offer far more in terms of customization and features.

 With that said, you can play in leagues for free on CBS, but there are no customization options unlocked in this tier.
 Also, keepers are locked behind the $150 paywall for those who play in multi-year leagues.